 We have incurred net losses since our inception in 2013.
-We incurred a net loss of \$61.4 million in 2021 and, as a result of these losses, we have an accumulated deficit of \$173.3 million as of December 31, 2021.
+We incurred a net loss available to common stock holders of \$76.0 million in 2022 and, as a result of these losses, we had an accumulated deficit of \$249.4 million as of December 31, 2022.
 We expect to continue the development and expansion of our business, and we anticipate additional costs in connection with legal, accounting and other administrative expenses related to operating as a public company.
 If our revenue declines or fails to grow at a rate sufficient to offset increases in our operating expenses, we will not be able to achieve profitability in future periods or, if we do become profitable, sustain profitability.
 As a result, we may continue to generate net losses.
 We cannot ensure that we will achieve profitability in the future or that, if we do become profitable, we will be able to sustain profitability.